-In line with the 2014 Directives, a contracting authority must require tenderers to explain the price or costs proposed in a tender which appears to be abnormally low.
-Tenders may only be rejected where the evidence supplied does not satisfactorily account for the low level of price or costs proposed.
-A contracting authority must reject a tender where it has been established that the prices are abnormally low because of non-compliance with applicable obligations in the fields of environmental, social and labour law.
-In addition, where it is established that a tender is abnormally low because the tenderer has obtained State aid and the tenderer is unable to provide that the aid is compatible with the internal market, the tender must be rejected.
+In line with the 2014 EU Directives, contracting authorities are required to ask tenderers to explain the price or costs proposed in a tender where such prices appear to be abnormally low.
+Tenders may only be rejected where the evidence supplied by the tender does not satisfactorily account for the low level of price or costs proposed.
+A contracting authority is required to reject a tender where it has been established that the prices are abnormally low because of:

+- a) non-compliance with applicable obligations in the fields of environmental, social and labour law; and - b) the tenderer has obtained State aid and the tenderer is unable to provide that the aid is compatible with the internal market.